maxwillner/work_day_scheduler/README.md

 # Work Day Scheduler

 ## Purpose
-A website planner allowing users to save events for each our of the day
+A website-planner allowing users to save events for business-hours of the day

 ## Built with
 * HTML